Hospice Fraud Alert – Have You Been Tricked into Signing Up for Hospice?

 Beware of New Medicare Card Phone Scams

-2018 – Beware of callers saying you must first buy a temporary card for $5-50 before your new Medicare card arrives.
+2018 – Beware of callers saying you must buy a temporary card for $5-50 before your new Medicare card arrives.
 This is not true.
 It is a scam.
-In California, the new Medicare cards will arrive between April and June 2018.
+New Medicare cards arrived in California between April and June 2018.
 They are free, and Medicare will not call you about your new card.
 Cards will be mailed to your mailing addresses on file with Social Security.
-If you need to update your mailing address, you can go to https://www.ssa.gov/myaccount/.
-This fraud alert warns of these scams and gives tips on how to protect yourself and where to report such scams.
+If you need to update your mailing address, visit https://www.ssa.gov/myaccount/.
+This fraud alert warns of these scams and gives tips on protecting yourself and where to report such scams.
 Please share.
-Available in English, Spanish, Chinese, Vietnamese, Korean, Russian and Farsi.
+Available in English, Spanish, Chinese, Vietnamese, Korean, Russian, and Farsi.

 Beware of Postcards Advertising “Free” Braces to Relieve Pain

 2018 – Be alert to urgently marked postcards notifying beneficiaries of pending eligibility for free Medicare-covered back and/or knee braces.
 This is a scam.
 Medicare only covers such equipment if it is medically necessary and prescribed by a doctor.
-These scammers just want to get your Medicare number to bill for services/equipment you never receive, or equipment much more expensive than what you receive.
+These scammers want your Medicare number to bill for services/equipment you never receive or equipment much more expensive than what you receive.
 Please share.
 Available in English, Spanish, Chinese, Vietnamese, Korean, Russian and Farsi.

 Are You Being Offered “Hospice Housekeeping” Services?
 Hospice Fraud Alert!

 2018 – Watch out for a hospice company that enrolls beneficiaries into hospice even though they do not have a terminal illness.
-This company misleads people into enrolling in hospice by offering beneficiaries housekeeping, home health, nurse visits and/or medications for “free”.
-This is a red flag and is a scam.
+This company misleads people into enrolling in hospice by offering beneficiaries housekeeping, home health, nurse visits, and/or medications for “free.”
+This is a red flag and a scam.
 Please share.
-Available in English, Spanish, Chinese, Vietnamese, Korean, Russian and Farsi.
+Available in English, Spanish, Chinese, Vietnamese, Korean, Russian, and Farsi.